abhilashraju/reactor/design/reactor.md

     EXPECT_EQ(std::equal(begin(captured), end(captured), begin(expected)),
               true);
 ```
 Above code uses  a custom generator Source,that draws its elements from a string container.
 The code also demonstrate another key feature.
 Sink uses backpressure technique to stop fast Sources from producing data  untill the next request is made.
 Look at the subscribe function.
 It is different from what we have seen before.
-In this new version it accepts adding reqNext callback.
+In this new version it accepts reqNext callback.
 The Sink supposed to call the callback when it is ready for consuming next data.
-The true/false argument in the callback is to tell the source that if Sink is interested in any more data.If we pass false to callback then the data propogation through chain will be stopped and finish signal will be emitted from source.
+The true/false argument in the callback is to tell the Source that if the Sink is interested in any more data.If we pass false to callback then the data propogation through the chain will be stopped and a finished signal will be emitted from the Source.

-Operators
+#### Operators
 ``````
     auto m2 = Flux<std::string>::generate(
         [myvec = std::vector<std::string>{"hi", "hello"},